 Another great option is the Honda Vision 50.
 This makes an excellent beginners' moped for a couple of reasons.
 The first is that it is a good deal cheaper than the Vespa.
 If you want the stylish, cool, retro look of a Vespa you have to be prepared to pay for it.
 (At the time of writing this, a Honda would cost only about 2/3 the price of a Vespa LX50).

-An even more important thing in the Honda's favour is that it has a really innovative "Combined Braking System".
+An even more important thing in the Honda's favour is that it has a really innovative "Combined Braking System."
 This is a system that automatically applies the front brakes when the lever for the rear brake is pulled.
-This can make a huge difference to helping you stop in a hurry without you ending up in a skid.
-The reason it is so helpful is that many beginners often pull only the back brake without touching the front because they panic or are worried about going into a skid. but in fact the back wheel can lock up really easily so you are probably more likely to skid on the back wheel than the front.
+This can make a huge difference in helping you stop in a hurry without you ending up in a skid.
+The reason it is so helpful is that many beginners often pull only the back brake without touching the front because they panic or are worried about going into a skid.
+But the back wheel can lock up really easily, so you are probably more likely to skid on the back wheel than the front.

 An overview of commuter mopeds

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.